astropy/astropy-APEs/APE1.rst

 Once the APE editors are happy with the APE, they will:

 #.
 Make sure the APE has a status of "Discussion".

 #.
+If additional files are attached with the APE in the PR, make sure the
+   file sizes are reasonable.

+#.
 If not already, add a new entry for the APE under "APEs" table in `README.rst`
    with the: